nelknet/Nelknet.LibSQL/docs/performance-tuning.md

 - Use bulk insert for large data operations
 - Wrap multiple operations in transactions
 - Create appropriate indexes
+- For embedded replicas, batch operations and sync strategically
 - Monitor and profile your application
 - Follow platform-specific best practices